sandra-calvo/smarthomes/README.md

 # PHASE 3
-## Add AI powered chatbot to your application using Watson Assistant
+## Add AI-powered chatbot to your application using Watson Assistant

 In this phase we are going to add a chatbot to our application, powered by Watson Assistant.
 Through the chatbot you will be able to get information about the sensor data in your "Smart Home" environment.